Dachne, Bakhmut Raion

-Dachne (Дачне) is an rural settlement in Bakhmut Raion, Donetsk Oblast, eastern Ukraine.
+Dachne (Дачне) is a rural settlement in Bakhmut Raion, Donetsk Oblast, eastern Ukraine.
 Administratively, it is part of Toretsk urban hromada, one of the hromadas of Ukraine.

 History

 On 22 July 2022, during the Russian invasion of Ukraine, Russian troops struck the settlement, destroying multiple houses.

-In May of 2025, Russian forces claimed to have captured the settlement.
-It was confirmed that Russia captured the settlement on June 1st, 2025.
+In May 2025, Russian forces claimed to have captured the settlement.
+It was confirmed that Russia captured the settlement on June 1, 2025.